fmcgeough/fmcgeough.github.io/_posts/2024-06-01-ci-and-mix-lock-file.md

 there is the [Gemfile and the Gemfile.lock](https://bundler.io/).
 In Javascript there is the [package-lock.json](https://docs.npmjs.com/).

-I recommend for continuous integeration for Elixir you should use the command:
+I recommend for continuous integration (CI) for Elixir you should use the command:

 ```
 mix deps.get --check-locked